karenbennis/School_District_Analysis/README.md

 This is not surprising for the same reasons described in the School Summary analysis, above.

 ## Math Scores by Grade
+The following is a rendering of the math scores by grade for each school.

 ### Original Analysis
 ![](https://github.com/karenbennis/School_District_Analysis/blob/master/MathScoresByGrade.png)